archiecobbs/java-console-toolkit/README.md

 What are some issues that may come up?

 * Can I have auto-discovered "pluggable" commands?
-* Is is possible the make the console accessible securely via SSH?
+* Is it possible to make the console accessible securely via SSH?
 * Can I have bash-like line editing and command history?
 * Can I attach this console to the system console (stdin, stdout, stderr)?
 * Can I implement my own custom read-eval-print loop?
-* Is it possible to integrate [JShell](https://en.wikipedia.org/wiki/JShell) so I can access my Java objects?
+* Is it possible to integrate [JShell](https://en.wikipedia.org/wiki/JShell) so I can access Java objects?
 * Will this console work properly on different operating systems?
 * Is there some simple code that gets me started but doesn't ultimately limit me?